aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 ## Extract Content Overview and Code

 A common requirement when working with documents is to easily extract specific content from a range within the document.
 This content can consist of complex features such as paragraphs, tables, images etc. Regardless of what content needs to extracted, the method in which to extract this content will always be determined by which nodes are chosen to extract content between.
 These could be entire bodies of text or simple runs of text.
-There are multiple possible situations and therefore numerous different node types to consider when extracting content.
+There are many possible situations and therefore many different node types to consider when extracting content.
 For instance, you may want to extract content between:

 - Two specific paragraphs in the document.
 - Specific runs of text.